cwgithub/candh-hugo-webapp/content/pages/about/content1.md

 align: left
 ---

-With over thirty years of software developement experience across a diverse range of industrie, CandH Consultants was formed in 2007 by Chris Ward and Helen Ward.
+With over thirty years of software developement experience across a diverse range of industries, CandH Consultants was formed in 2007 by Chris Ward and Helen Ward.